 Science First is a free summer science program that strives to increase students’ knowledge and appreciation of the environment and how scientists study the environment.
-Students participate in one of two four-week sessions that take place at the Chicago Botanic Garden Monday through Friday.
-A school bus provides transportation from various designated stops throughout Chicago to bring students to the Garden by 9 a.m.
-Students are provided with all materials they need to participate, as well as a free snack and lunch.
-Students leave the Garden at 3 p.m. each day.
+Students participate in either a three-week or two-week session that take place virtually Monday through Friday.
+Students are provided with all materials they need to participate, including a laptop loan and WIFI hotspot to use for the duration of the summer program.

 What do students do?

 - Explore nature and plants through hands on experiments